laiquet/idtrackerai-enhanced/docs/source/user_guide/usage.rst

 .. admonition:: Take care of your machine
   :class: sidebar warning

   Pay attention to your computer status during tracking (CPU, RAM and GPU usage).
-Idtracker.ai can be very memory expensive on some parts (see :ref:`parallel processing`) and your computer can struggle in very long high resolution videos.
+Idtracker.ai can be very memory expensive in some parts (see :ref:`parallel processing`) and your computer can struggle on very long high resolution videos.

 During tracking, idtracker.ai will communicate with the user through the log.
-This log will be live displayed in the terminal (Anaconda prompt on Windows) and written in the `idtrackerai.log` file in the current working directory.
-Users should keep an eye to the log checking its status and warnings.
+This log will be displayed live in the terminal (Anaconda prompt on Windows) and written in the `idtrackerai.log` file in the current working directory.
+Users should keep an eye to the log, checking its status and warnings.

-When a critical error occur, the log contains all the information to solve it.
+When a critical error occurs, the log contains all the information to solve it.
 Read the last lines of it to know more about what went wrong or send it to us so that we can help you.

 Advanced parameters
 ===================